-We all want to find the magic solution for raising character-rich kids.
+We all want to find the magic formula for raising character-rich kids.
 Here’s what I know.

 There is no doubt, my early parenting years were challenging.
 But when I look back on the first years homeschooling my older boys, I have mostly fond memories.
 I have often described the first three boys as being “eager to please”, “self-directed” learners, and so on.

 Fast forward a few years and Levi…Levi has not exactly been the “eager-to-please” homeschool student.
 He has an independent spirit, and often pushes back against school work.
 The kid is an escape artist — finding every excuse under the sun to get away from his school work.
 He’s good at what he does, too.
 “Just a second, I need a glass of water!”
 “I have to go to the bathroom!”
 Sometimes I can’t find him and discover he is skate-boarding outside or laying under the coffee table with the dog.
 He knows how to distract me with comedy acts, rabbit trail conversations (“Hey Mom, how many weeks until Christmas?”
 “How’s your book writing going?”) and everything in between.
 Life is full and I’ve been busy, so let’s just say he’s been pretty successful, too.
 I’m not proud, I’m just keeping it real here.

 With this in mind, I began this school year hoping for a fresh start.
 I really don’t want to throw in the homeschooling towel…I’ve hoped I might turn over a new leaf with this fourth son.
 I’ve been praying for wisdom.

 We had a pretty good start to the school year, but last Wednesday was my first real test.
 I came out of it with a big reminder of some important truths, and I thought I would share the story.
 Whether you’re facing homeschool or homework or just plain parenting, I hope my Wednesday night encourages you…